Connoiter/king_tutte_datamap_scrolls/Readme.md

 Multiple Tutte Institute tools can be chained together into pipelines that produce datamaps, which herein are called King Tutte pipelines.
-These Tutte Institute tools include UMAP, HDBSCAN, DataMapPlot, Toponymy, EVōC, Vectorizers, and Glasbly.
+These Tutte Institute tools include:
+- UMAP
+- HDBSCAN,
+- DataMapPlot
+- Toponymy
+- EVōC
+- TNT
+- Vectorizers
+- Glasbly

 Some of the tools are simply combinations of their tools configured for a specific use case.
 For example,